Kevin Wall

-Kevin Wall is an American entrepreneur, investor, activist and Emmy Award-winning producer of global events such as Live Earth, and Live 8.
+Kevin Wall is an American entrepreneur, investor, activist and Emmy Award-winning producer of international events such as the benefit concert series Live Earth and Live 8.

-As the CEO and founder of the investment fund PTK Capital, Wall finances companies focused on social and environmental issues with a commitment to gender equality.
-He is also the co-founder and co-chairman of Dreamscape Immersive and the chairman of the board for Flipper's Roller Boogie Palace.

 His first media company, Radio Vision International, produced international benefit concerts such as USA for Africa in 1985 as well as Human Rights Now! and the Nelson Mandela 70th Birthday Tribute in 1988.
 Wall was also the executive producer of the FIFA World Cup Kick Off Celebration, Live Earth: The Concerts for a Climate Crisis with former Vice President Al Gore and Live 8, which earned Wall the first Emmy Award for content delivered via the internet in 2006.